andrus-code/andrus-code/README.md

 # About me

 - 👋 Hi, I’m @andrus-code
-- 👀 I’m interested in neworking and English
+- 👀 I’m interested in networking and English
 - 🌱 I’m currently learning docker and kubernetes